ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

  - `https://nemlogin.dk/internal/credential/type/test`

 In the case you need to provide different sets of authn context class references.
-You need to create multiple SAML 2.0 up-parties connected to NemLog-in as different IT systems.
+You need to create multiple SAML 2.0 authentication methods connected to NemLog-in as different IT systems.
 E.g., if you need to support step-up authentication.
-Then you would create one SAML 2.0 up-party with authn context class reference `https://data.gov.dk/concept/core/nsis/loa/Substantial` and another SAML 2.0 up-party with authn context class reference `https://data.gov.dk/concept/core/nsis/loa/High`.
+Then you would create one SAML 2.0 authentication method with authn context class reference `https://data.gov.dk/concept/core/nsis/loa/Substantial` and another SAML 2.0 authentication method with authn context class reference `https://data.gov.dk/concept/core/nsis/loa/High`.